Posted by Rob C on Jan 25, 2019

-We have you check and make that selection to ensure you do not have a rotor that will not fit on your spindle when you are neck deep in the install probably on the weekend!
+We have you check and make that selection to ensure you do not have a rotor that will not fit on your spindle (usually discovered when you are neck deep in the install, probably on the weekend five beers deep)!

-The best and correct way to determine what your rotor thickness is on your truck is to measure the rotor between the brake pad surface.
-They should measue 1" or less for the 1" (LD) brakes and 1.10" or Larger for the 1.25" (HD) Brakes.
-As seen in the image below-
+The correct way to determine your rotor thickness is to measure the rotor between the brake pad surfaces (see picture below).
+They should measure 1" or less for the 1" (LD) brakes and 1.10" or Larger for the 1.25" (HD) Brakes.

 We hope this helps you figure out what your rotor thickness is when you go to lower your 1973-1987 Chevy & GMC C10 & R10 or your 1988-1998 Chevy C1500 Or GMC C1500!